Jugendhackt/OpenVertretung/Eingabemaske/README.md

-Ruby on Rails server providing the teacher's interface Sends HTTP Post to a fellow java server.
+Ruby on Rails server providing the teacher's interface.
+Sends HTTP Post to a fellow java server.